mccamon/main-site/lina.md

 ## Heritage Christian Academy
 ### Teachers’ Assistant - Kindergarten  [ September  2018 to May 2019]
-- Credit-earning work study for K-8 school.
+- Credit-earning internship for K-8 school.
 - Assisted teachers with classroom instruction.
-- Worked with students one-on-one tutoring reading skills.
+- Worked with students one-on-one tutoring writing, reading, and math skills.
+- Prepped projects and assignments for students.
 - Rotated between several classrooms as needed.

 ## Lifetime Fitness, Childrens’ Center
 ### Childcare Provider [May 2017 to August 2019]

 - Part-time afternoons and summer role at upscale fitness center
-- Supervised children ages newborn to 10 years.
+- Supervised children ages three months to 12 years.
 - Assisted with organized playtime for K-6 aged children.
-- Instructor for Youth Daytime Summer Camps
+- Instructor for Seasonal Camps and Parents Nights Out.

 ## Grace Covenant Presbyterian Church
-### Childcare Teen Assistant [August 2015 to August 2019]
+### Childrens' Team Assistant [August 2015 to August 2019]

 - Assisted childcare team with children aged newborn to seven years old.
+- Youth Music Leader for vocalists K-5.

 ## Education